Use These 10 Tips to Add Pizzazz to Your Presentations

 5) In the future, could your presentation expand into something more?

-In response to these questions, you can decide how to scale your time and energy investment to suit the needs of your presentation scenario, including how casual or critical it is.
+In response to these questions, you can decide how to scale your time and energy investment to suit the needs of your presentation scenario, including how casual or critical it is, and how sophisticated or uninitiated your target audience may be.

 2. Use the Artistic & Multimedia Principles in Any Situation